israelalan/RTOS/Assignment-1/DatabaseEngine/ReadMe.md

 *GET [File_Name].txt*

 For example, there is marks.txt file in the server_dir directory.
-On giving " **GET marks.txt ** " the contents of the file have to written from the server to the client's message queue.
+On giving "GET marks.txt" the contents of the file have to written from the server to the client's message queue.
 The output was as follows.

 *Hello All*